yashwant-gawkar/Sparks_foundation_Task_1/README.md

 # Sparks_foundation_Task_1
-The code of Task 1 is uploaded here.
+The .py and .ipynb files of Task 1 are uploaded here along with an image of the colab output.